 These documents basically make your case and show its value.
 You will need to contact the other party’s insurance regarding your claim.

-Eventually, you will want to write a demand letter that summarizes what happened, details the severity of your injuries, itemizes your damages, and lists all the enclosed pieces of evidence supporting your claim.
+Eventually, you will want to write a car accident demand letter that summarizes what happened, details the severity of your injuries, itemizes your damages, and lists all the enclosed pieces of evidence supporting your claim.

 Witness statements can be beneficial your PI claim.
 Firstly, it provides a recorded account of significant details.
 Second, it stops the eyewitness from eventually altering their story.